Fixed asset tracking and ITAM / IT Equipment tracking are very similar and, typically, related issues.

 Typically, you would tag your equipment with a corporate 'asset tag' when installing or receiving the item.
 Instead of an asset tag, you will use an RFID tag.
 Associate the item to that tag number.

 The difference is all in the audit step.
 When you use regular barcode or number based asset tags, you don't gain long term speed benefits.
 Barcodes are great for accuracy, but they don't account for the labor costs that RFID offers.
-Or, the automated tracking with things like Aura.
+Or, the automated tracking with things like fixed RFID Readers.

 Cost Savings for RFID